Ulysses S. Grant Jr.: Career

 The elder Grant died the next year, but not before testifying against Ward.
-Historians generally consider that he was unaware of any irregularities in the firm's business; the extent of Grant Jr.'s culpability is less certain, but he was never tried.
+Historians generally consider that he was unaware of any irregularities in the firm's business.
+The extent of Grant Jr.'s culpability is less certain, and he was never brought to trial.

 Real estate

 When Ulysses Jr. was back on his feet financially, he bought Merryweather Farm in Salem Center, Westchester County, New York.
 His wife's health failing, Grant's mother suggested moving to California since his younger brother, Jesse Root Grant, was already living in San Diego.
 The Grants moved into a three-story house in San Diego in 1893.

 Grant set up a law practice, then gave it up to invest in real estate.
 He purchased property throughout San Diego.
 In 1895, he bought the Horton House hotel.
 He wanted to run the hotel and name it after his father.
 In 1905, he razed the old hotel and built a new one, the U.S. Grant Hotel, in 1910.
 San Diego voters helped finance $700,000 for the $1.5 million needed to construct the hotel after Grant lacked the funds to do so.
 During his time in San Diego, Grant became a close associate of Charles T. Hinde, E. S. Babcock, and John D. Spreckels.
 Hinde and Grant served on the boards of directors of multiple banks and invested in many companies and business ventures together.

 Grant continued to speculate in real estate.
 He also became a leading citizen, who pushed for the creation of a city park, that would become Balboa Park.
 Grant was a delegate-at-large for California at the Republican National Conventions in 1896 and 1900.
 He was also an elector for California in the 1904 and 1908 presidential elections (see U.S. Electoral College).
+In 1899, he was a candidate for U.S. Senate, but despite receiving the most votes on the first ballot could not reach a majority in the Legislature.

 Personal life

-In 1880, Grant married Fannie Josephine Chaffee (1857–1909), daughter of Jerome B. Chaffee, U.S. Senator from Colorado.
+In 1880, Grant married Fannie Josephine Chaffee (1857–1909), daughter of Jerome B. Chaffee, a U.S. senator from Colorado.
 They had five children: Miriam (born 1881), Chaffee (born 1883), Julia (born 1885), Fannie (born 1889), and Ulysses IV (born 1893).
 Grant's wife died in 1909 and four years later he married a widow, America Workman Will (1878–1942).
 Grant and his wife traveled extensively.
 In his later years, they stayed closer to home and traveled in California.

-He was a member of the Sons of Union Veterans of the Civil War.
+Grant was a member of the Sons of Union Veterans of the Civil War.

-Grant died at age 77 at the Sandberg Lodge on the Ridge Route north of Los Angeles while on a road trip.
+Grant died on September 25, 1929 at age 77 at the Sandberg Lodge on the Ridge Route north of Los Angeles while on a road trip.
 He was buried at Greenwood Cemetery in San Diego.